flashpunch0-0/Backend-mocker-npm-package/README.md

 ## Description

-Backend Mocker NPM Package is a simple and lightweight npm package for quickly setting up a CRUD API with MongoDB using Express and Mongoose.
+Backend Mocker NPM Package is a simple and lightweight npm package for quickly setting up a CRUD API for Book store with MongoDB using Express and Mongoose.
 It provides easy-to-use endpoints for creating, reading, updating, and deleting data in your MongoDB database.

 ## Installation